ysfAskri/iceberg-benchmark/README.md

 These differences make DuckDB ideal for single-node analytical tasks with limited computational resources, while Spark remains suitable for distributed environments or memory-sensitive workloads.
 Despite its strengths, DuckDB faces limitations in Iceberg table handling, particularly in locating the `version-hint.txt` file.
-To address this, you developed a custom function that determines the latest metadata version directly, enabling seamless integration with Iceberg.
-This workaround resolves a critical issue even when using the latest DuckDB version and aligns with your contribution to [GitHub Issue #21](https://github.com/duckdb/duckdb-iceberg/issues/21).
+To address this, i developed a custom function that determines the latest metadata version directly, enabling seamless integration with Iceberg.
+This workaround resolves a critical issue even when using the latest DuckDB version ( [GitHub Issue #21](https://github.com/duckdb/duckdb-iceberg/issues/21) ).
 While DuckDB's speed and CPU efficiency make it a strong choice for local analytics, improving its Iceberg compatibility would enhance its applicability in broader data processing workflows.

 ## Resources